bconti123/bconti123/README.md

 ## About me

-I'm a passionate and driven Certified Software Engineer, having completed the Software Engineering Career Track certification at Springboard.
+I'm a passionate and driven Software Engineer, having completed the Software Engineering Career Track certification at Springboard.
 My journey into the world of code was inspired by a deep fascination for solving complex problems with innovative technology solutions.

 ## Learning Journey